-The muscles that make up the pelvic floor are a sort of bowl that holds up the pelvic organs.
+The muscles that make up the pelvic floor form a sort of bowl that holds up the pelvic organs.
 A woman can feel some of these muscles if she squeezes as if trying to stop a stream of urine.
 We don’t often think about these muscles when going about our daily lives if they are functioning normally.
 However, it is very common for women with chronic pelvic pain or with an injury to these muscles to develop pain and tension called pelvic floor myalgia.
 This can range from mild to so severe it can be debilitating.
 This disorder can also make it painful and difficult to have sex.

 How do you diagnose pelvic floor myalgia (pain)?

-What is pelvic floor muscle therapy?
+What is pelvic floor physical therapy?

 This is not the same as kegel exercises, which some women have heard about.
 In fact, in many cases of pelvic floor myalgia, kegel exercise can make the condition worse.
 There are other techniques available as well, and a trained pelvic floor therapist will tailor a program to a patient’s needs.
-Often, my patients haven’t heard of this kind of therapy, and it seems a little strange.
-However, I have had many patients return from pelvic floor therapy and tell me it has changed their lives.
-Typically it takes time to be effective and sometimes it can get a little worse before it gets better.
-You can image if you have a leg cramp, the first time you stretch it out can be a bit painful before it starts to really loosen up.
+Often patients haven’t heard of this kind of therapy, and it may seem strange.
+However, many patients gain significant improvement from pelvic floor therapy.
+Typically it takes time to be effective and sometimes symptoms can get a little worse before getting better.
+You can imagine if you have a leg cramp, the first time you stretch it out can be a bit painful before it starts to really loosen up.

 - Exercise therapy.
 This involves stretching and/or strengthening the trunk and pelvic floor muscles, using exercises that may include diaphragmatic breathing and yoga poses, among others.

-What exactly are trigger points?
+What are trigger points?